A series of workshops for teachers about New Bedford's role in the Underground Railroad and the Abolitionist movement

 Frederick Douglass wrote that New Bedford's people of color were "much more spirited than I had supposed they would be,” with a “determination to protect each other from the blood-thirsty kidnapper [that is, bounty-hunters looking for escaped slaves], at all hazards.”

-Printable version of the Sailing to Freedom Homepage .pdf (pdf)
+Printable version of the Homepage (pdf)